vkleer/CI_PP1_TD/README.md

 ## Acknowledgements
 I would like to thank:
-- The Doors and all band members for inspiring me in many ways, including creating this website
+- The Doors and all individual band members for inspiring me in many ways, including creating this website
 - My mentor Mo Shami for providing me with advice and guidance for this project